letpapatype/azureresume/README.md

 - For the backend, create a unit test for the Function using ```dotnet new xunit```
 - Packages needed ```dotnet add package Microsoft.AspNetCore.Mvc```
 - Set the path for the test to reference ```dotnet add reference ../api/api.csproj```
-- The TestCounter.cs simply sets the count variable to 2, makes an HTTP request, and confirms the new count is 3
+- After modifying the SDK to the proper version, the TestCounter.cs simply sets the count variable to 2, makes an HTTP request, and confirms the new count is 3
-- global.json version specifier